Standing Up For Ordinary People

 - Making it too difficult or exhaustive to provide adequate documentation

-These are among several reasons that can be successfully challenged in court by our experienced lawyers.
+These are among several reasons that can be successfully challenged in court.

 Why You Should Speak With an Attorney

 Chances are you’ve never been involved in a lawsuit.
 Maybe you’ve never spoken with a lawyer or seen the inside of a courtroom.
 You’re probably overwhelmed with medical bills and paperwork.